0xPolygon/polygon-docs/docs/tools/dApp-development/common-tools/replit.md

 - Create a Replit account.
 - Create a Repl environment.
-- Deploy a sample project on the Polygon Mumbai network.
+- Deploy a sample project on the Polygon Amoy network.
 - Verify the contract.
 - Publish your project to a personal Replit profile.